uchuhimo/amanda/docs/rationale.md

 - **Debugging**: In this case, we want to insert code into a neural network to dump all the intermediate results of every operation.
 - **Quantization**: In this case, we want to replace every Conv operations with its quantized version in a trained model, and then convert the model to another model format for serving.
-- **Effective path extraction[2]**: In this case, we want to extract a critical subset of neurons, synapses, and weights in the neural network that contributes most to the predicted class's output, which is called effective path.
+- **Effective path extraction<sup id="path_ref">[2](#path)</sup>**: In this case, we want to extract a critical subset of neurons, synapses, and weights in the neural network that contributes most to the predicted class's output, which is called effective path.
 To extract effective path, we need to dump all the intermediate results during the inference, and then reconstruct the paths by back-propagation.
 During reconstruction, we apply the corresponding extraction op of each op to the output neurons in effective path the get the critical input neurons, synapses and weights in the current layer.
 Since different frameworks share the same extraction strategy, we want to use the same instrumentation code for multiple frameworks.

 The examples above show three typical scenarios that the complexity is proportional to the number of involved frameworks (or ecosystems, we use them interchangeably):